Property of Sea Ranch Association, Lawrence Halprin, Landscape Architect

 Stockbridge, Massachusetts.
 Built as a Picturesque summer home for the Choate family, Naumkeag originally included a 40-acre farm with greenhouses, vegetable gardens, and a 44-room, Gilded Age mansion designed by architects McKim, Mead & White.
 Mabel Choate inherited Naumkeag from her mother in 1929 and commissioned Fletcher Steele, often considered America’s first Modernist landscape architect.
 Fletcher Steele and Mabel Choate worked in collaboration on the design of Naumkeag from 1929 until 1956.
 It was the longest commission of his career (for more information see Cultural Landscape Foundation website, http://tclf.org/landscapes/naumkeag).

 LES JARDINS DU LUXEMBOURG

 Paris, France (6th arrondissement).
 In 1612 Marie de’ Medici, the widow of Henry lV, purchased the hotel du Luxembourg in order to build a palace reminiscent of the Pitti Palace in her native Florence.
-She commissioned Salmon de Brosse to build the palace and a fountain and Tommaso Francini to build a park in the style she had know as a child in Florence.
-In 1630 she commissioned Jaques Boyceau de la Barauderie, the indendant of the royal gardens of Tuileries and the early garden of Versailles, to add additional gardens.
+She commissioned Salmon de Brosse to build the palace and a fountain and Tommaso Francini to build a park in the style she had known as a child in Florence.
+In 1630 she commissioned Jaques Boyceau de la Barauderie, the intendant of the royal gardens of Tuileries and the early garden of Versailles, to add additional gardens.